SAHELBouchra/SAHELBouchra/README.md

 - 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/bouchra-sahel-8b989a228/)

-- ⚡ Fun fact: _My robot has 3D mapping, object detection, and SLAM.
+- ⚡ _My robot has 2D mapping, object detection, and SLAM.
 Me?
 I still trip over the same chair every morning._

 ---